top of page

 India accounts for over 80% of the world’s turmeric production, making it a global leader in the turmeric trade.
 With rising global demand in industries like food, pharmaceuticals, cosmetics, and wellness, exporting turmeric from India has become one of the most profitable agri-business opportunities.

-So, whether you are an aspiring exporter or an international buyer, this guide will walk you through everything you need to know about turmeric export from India.
+So, whether you are an aspiring turmeric exporter or an international buyer, this guide will walk you through everything you need to know about turmeric export from India.

 Forms of Turmeric Exported From India

 India exports turmeric in various forms to cater to the specific needs of different global markets, industries, and applications.
+These include:

 • Black Turmeric – A rarer type of turmeric used in medicinal and spiritual purposes, often exported in small quantities in countries with strong herbal medicine markets.